How to Start a Dog Walking Business in the UK

 GDPR: ensure you protect your customer’s information, and have it available or be ready to delete it at the customer’s request.

-There are several more that you might want to be aware of when looking to start a dog walking business, depending on the services you’ll offer as part of your business – the Kennel Club created a handy leaflet explaining them all in greater detail here.
+There are several more that you might want to be aware of when looking to start a dog walking business, depending on the services you’ll offer as part of your business.

 Running your business